Results

 Class 1 misdemeanor charge (for driving while license, permit, or privilege to drive suspended or revoked) was REDUCED to a class 2 misdemeanor (for driving without a license).
 Reckless driving misdemeanor charge (for improper brakes) was REDUCED to improper driving.
 87/70 reckless driving misdemeanor charge was REDUCED to improper driving.
 Traffic infraction (for failure to obey highway marking) was REDUCED to a nonmoving violation.

-Hanover County, Virginia – General District Court Defense Attorney Case Results
+Hanover County, Virginia – General District Court Reckless Driving Defense Attorney Case Result

 What Our Clients Are Saying